cdapio/cdap/DEVELOPERS.rst

 - Run a Docker container from the new image::

-    docker run -d -p 11011:11011 -p 11015:11015 caskdata/cdap-standalone
+    docker run -d -p 11011:11011 -p 11015:11015 caskdata/cdap-local-sandbox

-You now have a new Docker container running with CDAP Standalone.
+You now have a new Docker container running with CDAP Local Sandbox.